A Real Canadian Bankruptcy Claim Explained

 The three sectors that registered the biggest decrease in the number of insolvencies were other services (except public administration); construction; and agriculture, forestry, fishing and hunting.
 Transportation and warehousing; accommodation and food services; and information and cultural industries experienced the biggest increase in insolvencies.”
 1

 When a bankruptcy and insolvency act does happen, external and internal parties will often look for someone to blame.
 In the event that company directors and officers are named in a lawsuit, comprehensive directors and officers insurance is essential.

 Chubb Insurance Company of Canada shares the following example of how their directors and officers (D&O) liability coverage is supporting an insured company.

 “Company X becomes insolvent and falls into bankruptcy.
-Claims are commenced by various creditors against the company’s directors and officers alleging that they made misrepresentations regarding the company’s creditworthiness and its ability to pay contracts.
-Claims totaling $18.5 million are commenced throughout Canada and the U.S. One U.S. claim is settled for $826,000.
+Claims are commenced by various unsecured creditors against the company’s directors and officers alleging that they made misrepresentations regarding the company’s creditworthiness and its ability to pay contracts.
+Proof of claim totaling $18.5 million are commenced throughout Canada and the U.S. One U.S. claim is settled for $826,000.

 The claims in Canada continue to be litigated.
-As the litigation proceeds, the directors of the company begin to bring claims against each other alleging some had knowledge of the misrepresentations.
+As the litigation proceeds, the directors of the company begin to bring proof of claim against each other alleging some had knowledge of the misrepresentations.
 Recently one action has been reconstituted as a derivative action which will effectively re-start the litigation process.